unboxed/unboxed.co/source/blog/2016-12-19-unboxed-hackathon-2-all-in-an-innovation-day-s-work.md

 <br/>
 # Idea 1: Visualising internet speed
-[Elena](https://unboxed.co/people/#elena-tanasoiu) and [I](https://unboxed.co/people/#chris-holmes) worked together on an app that would visualise the internet speed within our office.<br/>
+[Elena](https://unboxed.co/people/#elena-tanasoiu) and [Chris](https://unboxed.co/people/#chris-holmes) worked together on an app that would visualise the internet speed within our office.<br/>

-I worked on a gem to provide an executable which could be demonised using launchd to provide some basic metrics, while Elena spent time working on a API to consume the metrics and a front-end that displayed these using [Chartkick](https://github.com/ankane/chartkick).
+Chris worked on a gem to provide an executable which could be demonised using launchd to provide some basic metrics, while Elena spent time working on a API to consume the metrics and a front-end that displayed these using [Chartkick](https://github.com/ankane/chartkick).
 By the end of the day, we managed to integrate this with the ‘Unboxed Dash’ dashboard we created in our previous Hackathon day.<br/>

 ![Unboxed Hackathon - Unboxed Dash](http://i1291.photobucket.com/albums/b548/grammccram/Unboxed%20Hackathon%20-%20Unboxed%20Dash_zpspgm7qz2z.png)
 <br/>